IndomieGorengSatu/Mie/README.md

-## What did the calculator say to the student?
-You can count on me.
+## I was just looking at my ceiling.
+Not sure if it’s the best ceiling in the world, but it’s definitely up there.